Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

-We foresee several applications of Theorem~\ref{thmi:classification_of_triangles} to the thorough investigation of cubical small-cancellation groups (cf. in classical small-cancellation theory, the classification of triangles is crucial in calculating the conformal dimension of the boundary~\cite{Mackay:cd}, in proving growth tightness \cite{Sambusetti:surf}, the rapid decay property~\cite{AD}, SQ-universality~\cite{Gruber:sq}, etc.).
+One can imagine applications of Theorem~\ref{thmi:classification_of_triangles} to the thorough investigation of cubical small cancellation groups analogous to applications of Strebel's classification of triangles in classical small cancellation theory, e.g. conformal dimension of the boundary~\cite{Mackay:cd}, growth tightness \cite{Sambusetti:surf}, the rapid decay property~\cite{AD}, etc.

-In this paper, we focus on acylindrical hyperbolicity, inspired by the corresponding result for graphical small-cancellation groups~\cite{GruberSisto:graphical}.
-A group $G$ is \emph{acylindrically hyperbolic} if it admits a nonelementary acylindrical action on a hyperbolic space (acylindricity generalizes \emph{uniform} properness in a natural way).
-The notion of acylindrical hyperbolicity, due to Osin~\cite{Osin:acyl}, unifies several generalizations of relative hyperbolicity~\cite{BestvinaFujiwara,DGO,Hamenstadt:cohom,Sisto:contracting} and provides a class of groups with many strong properties: if $G$ is acylindrically hyperbolic, then $G$ is SQ-universal, contains normal free subgroups, and is $C^*$--simple if and only if it has no finite normal subgroup~\cite{DGO}; $G$ contains Morse elements and thus all asymptotic cones of $G$ contain cut-points~\cite{Sisto:qc}; the bounded cohomology of $G$ has infinite dimension in dimensions $2$~\cite{HullOsin} and $3$~\cite{FPS}; every commensurating endomorphism of $G$ is an inner automorphism~\cite{AMS}, etc.
+In this paper, we focus on acylindrical hyperbolicity, inspired by Gruber-Sisto's result for graphical small cancellation groups~\cite{GruberSisto:graphicalJ}.
+A group $G$ is \emph{acylindrically hyperbolic} if it admits a nonelementary acylindrical action on a hyperbolic space (acylindricity generalizes \emph{uniform} properness).
+Acylindrically hyperbolic groups were defined by Osin~\cite{Osin:acyl}, and the notion of an acylindrical action goes back at least to the work of Bowditch~\cite{Bowditch:tight}.
+The notion of acylindrical hyperbolicity unifies several generalizations of relative hyperbolicity~\cite{BestvinaFujiwara,DGO,Hamenstadt:cohom,Sisto:contracting} and provides a class of groups with many strong properties: if $G$ is acylindrically hyperbolic, then $G$ is SQ-universal, contains normal free subgroups, and is $C^*$--simple if and only if it has no finite normal subgroup~\cite{DGO}; $G$ contains Morse elements and thus all asymptotic cones of $G$ contain cut-points~\cite{Sisto:qc}; the bounded cohomology of $G$ has infinite dimension in dimensions $2$~\cite{HullOsin} and $3$~\cite{FPS}; every commensurating endomorphism of $G$ is an inner automorphism~\cite{AMS}, etc.